The kitchen garden and orangery at Calke Abbey

 The peach houses

 Two peach houses once flanked the orangery but now only one remains.
-We recently reintroduced peaches into the peach house and our new tree has started to produce some healthy fruits this year.
+We recently reintroduced peaches into the peach house, which now produces healthy fruits every year.

 The peach house is also home to a productive nectarine tree as well as a number of agave americana plants with their large and thorny leaves.